rovingpen/path-of-the-kings/chapter-03.md

 Why had he gone against his *comrades*?
 What possessed him to refuse the orders?
 He didn't know.
 No, even if he couldn't properly feel his own emotions he logically knew the answer.

-"Because I.... didn't want to be a tool anymore."
+"Because I... didn't want to be a tool anymore."

 Again there was no emotion in his voice.
 He didn't even say that he didn't want to kill anymore.
 It wasn't regret that pushed him to turn against his allies.
 It was rebellion.
 It the hollow shell that was Kuzuki Soichiro, for some unknown reason a spark still burned.
 Something that made him less of a weapon and more of a man.